anonleakerdev/LEAKER/README.md

 ## LEAKER
 ### A framework for LEakage AttacK Evaluation on Real-world data

-###### Anonymous repository for NDSS'22 submission.
+###### Anonymous repository for EuroS&P'22 submission.

 ---

 #### Requirements
 The framework has been written in Python 3.8.
-To install all requirements, you can use the `requirments.txt` file:
+To install all requirements, you can use the `requirements.txt` file:

     pip install -r requirements.txt